Toll Free:

 • Azure DevOps Migration Tools: Migrate assignments, version control, builds, release pipelines, packages, and more.

 • OpsHub Visual Studio Migration Utility: Migrate work items, source code, and other artefacts.
-Allows for complex customisations.
+Allows for complex customizations.

-• TFS Integration Tools: Bidirectional synchronisation of work items between Azure DevOps and TFS.
+• TFS Integration Tools: Bidirectional synchronization of work items between Azure DevOps and TFS.

-• REST APIs – Use Azure DevOps Services’ REST APIs to programmatically move data.
+• REST APIs: Use Azure DevOps Servers’ REST APIs to programmatically move data.

 Migrations should be extensively tested to ensure that the data, revision history, attachments, and links are all correct.
 Rinse systems with temporary data used during the transition after transfer.